Top 10 Forex Mistakes You Should Avoid As a Day Trader

 The chances of getting hopelessly hopeful are high when you want to convert a losing streak into a winning one.
 There will always be “one more” trade that you think would make it happen, and in most cases, “the next” trade is always that one more trade.

-6. Indulging in Forecasting the News
+6. Forecasting the News

 However, there are a bunch of strategies that you can use instead of predicting the news.
 One such strategy is the Non-Farm Payrolls Forex Strategy.
 You can profit from the volatility and can avoid unnecessary risks by using it.

-While choosing a broker, try to find answers to various questions like why you choose this broker, what you want to achieve, the advantages you would get, the credibility of the broker, etc. You can also try the broker by using the demo services or by trying a small amount.
+While choosing a broker, try to find answers to various questions like why you chose this broker, what you want to achieve, the advantages you would get, the credibility of the broker, etc. You can also try the broker by using the demo services or by trying a small amount.

 8. Taking Multiple Correlated Trades at the Same Time